-Founded by two sisters, this design duo creates gorgeous and affordable wedding dresses.
+This brand creates gorgeous and affordable wedding dresses.

-A high neck with a chic, short train—this is a great choice for city brides.
+A high neck with a chic, short train.
+This is a great choice for city brides.

 A shift dress for a bride who wants something a little different.

-Or, for something shorter, try the tiered Guinevere wedding dress.
+For something shorter, try the tiered Guinevere wedding dress.
 This is perfect for petite frames.